alexmarqs/zod-config/README.md

 ## Contributing notes

 The goal is to have a helper to load configuration data from several srouces.
-If you have any source in mind, feel free to open a PR to add it or just open an issue to discuss it. **More adapters are coming soon.**
+If you have any source in mind, feel free to open a PR to add it or just open an issue to discuss it.
+More adapters are coming soon.

 ## On the web

-This library is referenced in the official Zod documentation as part of the [ecosystem](https://zod.dev/?id=ecosystem) section "Powered by Zod", check it out [here](https://zod.dev/?id=powered-by-zod).
+- This library is referenced in the official Zod documentation as part of the [ecosystem](https://zod.dev/?id=ecosystem) section "Powered by Zod", check it out [here](https://zod.dev/?id=powered-by-zod);

+- Check related dev.to article [here](https://dev.to/alexmarqs/simplify-type-safe-configuration-from-multiple-sources-with-zod-config-28ad);